 Sample Kitchen Schedule

 Below is a sample of what a typical kitchen schedule looks like.
-Schedules will vary depending on what your particular responsibilities may be (breakfast cooks, guest cook assists, afternoon fukuten, and bag lunch preparation will have variations in the schedule).
+Schedules may vary (breakfast cooks, guest cook assists, afternoon fukuten, and bag lunch preparation will have variations in the schedule).
 The typical kitchen schedule week is to work three days, followed by a day off.

 Zazen 5:50 am - 6:50 am